min2ha/ukwa-site/content/target/67948/index.en.md

   "date": "2018-06-22T09:00:00",
   "open_access": false,
   "target_url": "http://www.hovecivicsociety.org/",
-  "description": "Founded in 1960, the object of the Society is to stimulate community interest in the beauty, history and character of Hove and its surroundings.\r\n\r\nThe Society encourages high standards of architecture, town planning and conservation, and monitors all new planning applications.", "end_date": null,
+  "description": "Founded in 1960, the object of the Society is to stimulate community interest in the beauty, history and character of Hove and its surroundings.\n\nThe Society encourages high standards of architecture, town planning and conservation, and monitors all new planning applications.", "end_date": null,
   "title": "Hove Civic Society",
   "record_id": "20180622T090000/qk9P7s32jNSDbgr7oIHcmQ==",